alanjones2/Alan-Jones-article-code/riskviz/draft.md

     import matplotlib.pyplot as plt
     import pandas as pd

 Here is some code that constructs a dataframe that represents 100 people and the number of them that will get cancer.
+Six will get cancer by chance, 18% of 6 will get it from eating processed meat (I'm using _bacon_ in the code to represent all processed meat).
+The rest won't get cancer.

     data = pd.DataFrame()
     pop = 100                   # total population